-The technical aspects of meetings and events are often the most misunderstood, especially when trying to explain them to others.
+The technical aspects of conferences are often the most misunderstood, especially when trying to explain them to others.
 It’s fairly easy to convey what a stage set might look like; people can visualize what a Lucite lectern, expansive plants and a backdrop that depicts a city skyline will look like together.
-But to fully create a look and a feel, otherwise known as “the mood,” nothing works better than the stage lighting.
+But to fully create a look and a feel, otherwise known as “the mood,” nothing has a more crucial impact than the stage lighting.

 Whether to convey mood, atmosphere, motivation or excitement, a well planned and designed use of lighting instruments can create different settings.
 Lighting needs change for different aspects of an event; a general session requires different lighting than a live music performance, for example.
 Lighting can be complex and expensive, but with enough forethought and planning, you can create a very dramatic look within your budget.